 ZEA

 Zea is the genus name for corn.
 It is the Greek word meaning bread.
-The first Zea grain goes back to at least 12,000 years ago recently found in a cave in Turkey.
+The first Zea grain goes back to at least 12,000 years ago.
+Evidence was recently found in a cave in Turkey that Zea grains were cultivated from wild plants in the region.
 Zea highlights the power of an ancient grain shared cross culturally as a staple food filled with health giving properties much like corn is today.
 Farro is closely related to Zea.
-Occasionally I will buy whole grain farro at the health food store and make porridge out of it for lunch at my farm.
+Occasionally I will buy the whole grain farro at the health food store and make a porridge out of it for lunch at my farm.
 Alexander the Great consumed it.
 The ancient Egyptians preferred it.
+Kenny the farmer from Michigan ate it.
 It is the ‘life giving’ grain mentioned in the Illiad.
 I began wondering if corn had a similar origin as a grain which also contained life giving properties.
-The northern highland teosinte was Zea.
+For me the northern highland teosinte was the North American Zea.
 It too was untended and found growing in the rocks and cracks of a high elevation mountain desert.
+It too was shared cross culturally as a form of popcorn and made into porridge.
 This was the Zea I was looking for.
 Here is what I found.

 Plate one; Zea mays var. mexicana selections